semiprime/pygenda/docs/Development.md

     make
     make cp

+Build dependencies are: a C compiler, CMake (or you could build from the command-line), and GTK3 development files (if these are not already installed, it's probably package `libgtk-3-dev` or `gtk+3.0-dev` in your package manager).

 Translating strings
 -------------------
 If you are adding a new language, copy an existing complete .po as a